Home » Ted Bundy Seattle Locations » This Location

 Bundy grew up in this house on North Skyline Drive.

-During the remodeling work, the contractors reportedly experienced a number of strange events.
-These events spooked them so much that pastors were eventually called to bless the house.
+During remodeling work, contractors claimed to experience several strange events.
+They were so spooked by these events that they eventually called in pastors to bless the house.

-For example, on one occasion, a large piece of furniture fell over and moved across the hall.
+On one occasion, a large piece of furniture reportedly fell over and moved across the hall.
 One of the contractors also claimed that they saw the word "leave" written in sawdust.

 Silas High School